CODEiverse/Open-Source-Tools/Docs/CommandLineTools/CLBCUriToFile.md

+# CLBCUriToFile

+Description:
-# CLBCUriToFileDownload the specified Uri and output the file.
+Download the specified Uri and output the file.

 Executable Name: CLBCUriToFile.exe.